Everything you need to know about mulch.

 Bottomline: Use sawdust only around your acid-loving perennials, like blueberries.

 Acadia Tucker is a regenerative farmer, climate activist, and author of Growing Perennial Foods: A field guide to raising resilient herbs, fruits & vegetables and Growing Good Food: A Citizen’s Guide to Backyard Carbon Farming.
-Before becoming an author, Acadia started a four-season organic market garden in Washington State.
-Then, realizing the impact of climate change on her work as farmer, she went back to school to complete a Masters in Land and Water Systems.
 She currently lives in Maine and New Hampshire with her farm dog, Nimbus.
 When she isn't raising perennials in her own backyard, she grows hops to support locally sourced craft beer in New England.